fs-triquetra/python-Script-Manager/README.md

-This is scripts manger the scripts manager created by python so only perfectly run python scripts other codes scripts maybe run but not perfectly, So only execute pythonn scripts
+This is a script manager created in Python, designed to execute Python scripts perfectly.
+While it may run scripts in other languages, they might not work as reliably.
+Therefore, only Python scripts should be executed